-Laser use at the University of Michigan (UM) encompasses many disciplines and applications.
-Due to the wide array of lasers and the potential hazards unique to each, OSEH has developed Laser Safety Guidance documents which address work practices to be followed while working with lasers at the UM.
-These guidelines should be used as tools for laser users when developing a laser safety program.
-This program must be designed to protect all employees from potential hazards and meet federal, state and industry standards.
+The University of Michigan (U-M) has the fundamental responsibility to ensure the safe use of all lasers owned and operated under its jurisdiction.
+Laser use at U-M encompasses many disciplines and applications.
+Due to the wide array of lasers and the potential hazards unique to each, OSEH has developed a Laser Safety Guideline which addresses work practices to be followed while working with lasers at the U-M.